3. Additional filming for "ABBA The Movie" in Stockholm - June 77

 "ABBA The Album" was promoted by traditional ads in the press and notebook entitled "ABBA The Folio".

-ABBA - The Movie - The Swedish premiere
+ABBA - The Movie - the Swedish premiere

 On 26 December 1977 ABBA attended the Swedish premiere of their film "ABBA The Movie".
 The premiere took place at the China Theatre in Stockholm.
 The premiere was attended by 1200 people.
 A lot of special guests were invited and as soon as ABBA came on the red carpet a big ovation could be heard.
 Before the film started, Claes af Geijerstam presented the world stars on the stage.
 After the premiere Gudrun and Stikkan Anderson had a party in their new house, "Villa Ekarne" in Djurgården in Stockholm.
 The journalists were mostly very critical but Expressen gave 4 points (out of 5).